Updated August 15, 2025

 Like in the image above, a webpage’s content is determined to be relevant to apple-related searches if, on a basic level, it likely includes the keyword “apple.”
 Of course, Google has spent years developing algorithms and systems to hone in on the relevance of a page.
 Results for “how to make an apple crumble” would be different for “world’s heaviest apple” (which weighs 1.849 kg by the way).

 Google’s search results have come a long way in the last decade or so.
-The SERPs no longer consists solely of 10 blue links with three paid ads at the top of the page.
+The SERPs no longer consist solely of 10 blue links with three paid ads at the top of the page.
 Google has developed new features in the SERPs to make it easier and quicker than ever to find the information you’re looking for.

 Google’s synonym search means that it can match users to articles that might be targeting a similar keyword or key term, even if they’re using slightly different phrasing.
 For example, “how to change a fuse” will also display results for “how to replace a fuse”, like in the images below.